Wolox/eslint-config-wolox-react/README.md

 # eslint-config-wolox-react

-Linter that extends from [wolox-linter](https://github.com/Wolox/eslint-config-wolox/) used for Wolox React proyects.
+Linter that extends from [wolox-linter](https://github.com/Wolox/eslint-config-wolox/) used for Wolox React projects.

 ## Contributing